Pressure regulator not working

 How do I know if my pressure regulator needs to be replaced?

-Signs your pressure regulator may need replacement include consistently low water pressure, banging pipes, or leaks.
-If adjusting the regulator doesn't resolve the issue, it's likely time for a replacement.
+Signs your pressure regulator may need replacement include consistently high or low water pressure, pressure fluctuations, or if the regulator is more than 5-10 years old.

 Can I adjust the pressure regulator myself?